Power System Robust State Estimation As a Layer: An Optimization-embedded End-to-end Learning Approach: Learning Process for Power System RSE

-During the training stage, the NN processes batches from the $\mathcal{D}_{\text{train}}$.
+During the training stage, the NN processes batches from $\mathcal{D}_{\text{train}}$.
 The set of learnable parameters for the entire NN $\bm{\mu}$ includes the measurement weights $\bm{w}_m$ within the $\mathrm{Opt-Layer}$, as well as the weights and biases of the post-processing layers.
-In the forward propagation, as described in Section \ref{sec2}, the $\mathrm{Opt-Layer}$ first solves the relaxed problems $(\mathrm{P3})$ in the batch, and the post-processing layers then map these solutions back to the original variables space.
-In the backward propagation, derivatives are computed via the chain rule.
+In the FP, as described in Section \ref{sec2}, the $\mathrm{Opt-Layer}$ first solves the relaxed problems $(\mathrm{P3})$ in the batch, and the post-processing layers then map these solutions back to the original variable space.
+In the BP, derivatives are computed via the chain rule.
 Specifically, the derivatives of the loss function $\hat{\mathcal{L}}$ with respect to the parameters of post-processing layers are calculated first, followed by the derivatives with respect to the learnable measurement weights $\bm{w}_m$ using the method detailed in Section IV-B. Subsequently, all learnable parameters $\bm{\mu}$ across the NN are updated.
 Moreover, to ensure efficient convergence and reduce sensitivity to hyperparameter tuning, the adaptive moment estimation (Adam) optimizer is employed.
-Furthermore, weight decay technique is incorporated to mitigate the risk of overfitting.
+Furthermore, the weight decay technique is incorporated to mitigate the risk of overfitting.

 Once training is complete, the resulting NN provides a direct mapping from raw measurement inputs to the estimated system states.
 This enables online deployment, a significant advantage over traditional optimization-based approaches, whose computational demands often limit their potential for real-time applications.
+Detailed runtime and computational complexity analysis are presented in Section \ref{sec V-comp}.